mjenifer/maxar-coding-challenge/README.md

 ## Shortcomings
 * Runner script is single threaded
-* Desired output depends on the runner.sh script
+* Desired formatted the output is handled by a script and not within the program itself